10 Beautiful Places In Florence That Make It Worth Visiting

 5. Palazzo Medici Riccardi

-The tour on the first floor of the Palazzo Medici Riccardi starts at a tiny yet remarkable Magi Chapel, where elegance is just all around you.
-From the golden ceiling of inlaid wood to the geometric floor mosaics and carved wooden stalls – you will be overwhelmed by beautiful details.
+When you visit, there is a straightforward route you will follow.
+You’ll pass by rooms with two doors, one leading to another.
+The tour of the first floor of the Palazzo Medici Riccardi begins at a tiny yet remarkable Magi Chapel, where elegance envelops you.
+From the golden ceiling of inlaid wood, to the geometric floor mosaics and carved wooden stalls – you’ll be awed by the intricate beauty of it all.

 Details – they’re the most special about the murals in Magi Chapel.

 The East and west walls of the chapel have exceptionally detailed paintings depicting a procession led by the three kings, Melchior, Balthasar, and Caspar.
+The most breathtaking artworks in Palazzo Medici Riccardi await you in the first floor’s last two rooms.

 There you will find the eye-catching painting of Filippo Lippi, Madonna With Child, and the breathtaking frescoes by Luca Giordano.
 The frescoes depict the Apotheosis of the Medici – and it shall keep your jaws on the floor as your eyes wander on it.